madrury/madrury.github.io/_posts/2026-04-08-mean-reverting-series.markdown

 $$
 </div>

 Danger always stalks the data analyst: whereas a software engineer's code may fail to compile or pass unit tests, the data analyst's work is silent about its incorrectness.
-It's rare for the conclusions of an analysis of observational data to be falsifiable.
+It's rare for the conclusions of an analysis of observational data to be directly falsifiable.
 This post is about a data analytic error that I've encountered a few times in my career.

 ## Setup
 Imagine a world with two nations: